 Peripheral vascular disease is caused by atherosclerosis, which causes a build-up of a sticky substance called plaque inside the arteries of the lower extremities.
 This build-up of plaque decreases the blood flow of oxygen and nutrients to the muscles and tissues of the legs and feet (this is called ischemia).
-DeKalb Medical can help diagnose and prevent peripheral vascular disease by offering Atlanta-based PVD screening, as well as a host of other vascular screening services.
+Emory Decatur Hospital and Emory Hillandale Hospital can help diagnose and prevent peripheral vascular disease by offering Atlanta-based PVD screening, as well as a host of other vascular screening services.

 Signs and symptoms of peripheral vascular disease may include: